Iryna-Bo/Key-Cryptocurrencies-Bitcoin-Ethereum-Binance-Coin-2020-2024-/README.md

 -Bitcoin exhibits significantly higher volatility compared to Ethereum and Binance Coin, making it more appealing for short-term trading strategies.
 -Ethereum's lower variance reflects its widespread adoption in decentralized finance (DeFi) and smart contracts, indicating it may be less speculative than Bitcoin.
 -Binance Coin's relative stability positions it as a "safer" option for diversification, appealing to risk-averse investors.
--The halving event (Bitcoin Halving on May 11, 2020) impacted all three cryptocurrencies, influencing their volatility to varying degrees.
 -Roles: Bitcoin as a speculative "store of value," Ethereum as a utility-focused blockchain, and Binance Coin as an ecosystem token.

 **Correlation Between Cryptocurrencies:**